We are hiring staff writers!

 A: At the Seattle Collegian©, we cover just about everything: crime, politics, policy, current events, breaking news, arts & culture, personality profiles & features, editorial opinion pieces, and in-depth investigative reporting.
 All of our staff writers are encouraged and expected to cover a varied combination of these departments as needed, as well as having the opportunity to cover the topics they are personally passionate about.
 We try to mix it up so everyone gets a chance to cover a little bit of everything, including your own pitches.

-Q: What kind of topics does the Collegian need covered most right now?
+Q: What kind of topics does the Collegian need to cover most right now?

 A: Just like the news itself, our journalism needs are unpredictable and ever-changing.
 It is impossible to know what we need most until events transpire.
 When something happens that requires attention or deserves to be covered, it is our job to be there to report on it, whatever it may be.
 Every week, the Editorial Board and staff meet to discuss current events and review what needs to be covered at that time as well as things our staff writers are interested in, and we do our best to be both flexible and targeted as the news happens.